Sproul State Forest

 Sproul State Forest staff hosted a public meeting and online survey about its draft management plan in 2018.
 Citizens are invited to view

 public comments and responses (PDF).

 Using public input and building on the statewide 2016 management plan, the Bureau of Forestry revised and completed a new

 Sproul SFRMP (PDF) setting district-level management priorities.

 2022 Management Activities

 View Sproul State Forest’s

-2021 Management Activities (PDFfor upcoming projects and events to implement the State Forest Resource Management Plan.
+2022 Management Activities (PDF) for upcoming projects and events to implement the State Forest Resource Management Plan.

 Local state forest harvest schedules promote and maintain desired forest landscape conditions while providing a sustainable flow of forest products.